Evangaline/e-masque-digital-viewer/README.md

 ## Development Build / Publish:
  * npm run make

-Before running a "make" command make sure you delete everything in your "publish" & "out" directories.
+Before running a "make" command make sure you delete everything in your "out" directory.

 if you see the error:

     This is a dummy update.exe.
 If you are seeing this, your build did not correctly replace the IDR_UPDATE_ZIP resource.

-This probaly because you forgot to delete the "publish" & "out" directories and your exe file is too big.
+This probaly because you forgot to delete the "out" directory and your exe file is too big.

 ## License